hci-a-if-its-2019/assignment-1-aufawibowo/README.md

 # Remarks
 > * Thanks for completing all the parts in this assignment.
 > * You should not expose the participant's name in the report.
-> * The `Cultural Model` should illustrate the relationship between the participant and his/her environment/friends/experience that may affect the way they use the system (MOST).
+> * The `Cultural Model` should illustrate the relationship between the participant and his/her environment/friends/experience that may affect their feeling or the way they use the system (MOST).
 The current model is more like Artifact Model without screenshot.
+Please revisit the theoritical background and the examples of cultural/ social models to get better understanding.
 > * `Do's` #1 #2 #3 are good.
 But, #4 is too general.
 It should be more specific: how to achieve the intuitive design? etc.